 How to Grow Antonovka Apples

-Antonovka apples grow well in USDA hardiness zones 3-8 and bear fruit early.
+Antonovka apples grow well in USDA hardiness zones 3 through 8 and bear fruit early.
 Learning how to grow Antonovka apples provides a crop of the large, delicious apples in a few years.
 Growing from seed takes longer.
 However, the tree grows true to seed, meaning it will be the same as the tree from which the seed was obtained.
 There’s no worry about an unusual or unexpected cultivar growing, as is the case when using hybrid seeds.

 Planting small trees provides a crop more quickly than starting from seed, approximately two to four years.
 Several online nurseries offer Antonovka apples, as your local tree nursery may.
 When buying online, make sure you are ordering the entire tree and not just a rootstock.
 Planting and growing this tree isn’t different from growing other apple trees.